 TSD honoree Sydney Rednour a 'natural leader' By Steve Williams Sydney Rednour, Tennessee School for the Deaf's female Student-Athlete of the Year, played volleyball and basketball and was on the track and field team.
-The Lady Vikings' senior also was winner of the Patsy Smith Female Athlete of the Year award. natural leader," said Coach state championships at the Brooke Peters.
-"Her ded- recent Spring Fling in Murication, hard work and freesboro. commitment to improvement have shaped her into an incredible athlete and young woman.
-We all believe she will succeed in her future career and lifelong endeavors." sophomore was named TSD's male Student-Athlete of the Year.
+The Lady Vikings' senior also was winner of the Patsy Smith Female Athlete of the Year award.
+"Sydney has become a natural leader," said Coach Brooke Peters.
+'Her dedication, hard work and commitment to improvement have shaped her into an incredible athlete and young woman.
+We all believe she will succeed in her future career TRISTEN DAVIDSON: The sophomore was named and lifelong endeavors."
+TSD's male Student-Athlete of the Year.
 He played football and basketball and was on the track and field team, according to Athletic Director Luke Benson.

 Davidson also was the recipient of the Yafet Yoseph Male Athlete of the Year award, said Benson.
-Hall, L&N honoree, excels in new sport Armani Hall helped lead L&N STEM Academy's girls tennis team to a runner-"Sydney has become a up finish in the TSSAA's Hucklebee is Gibbs' female Student-Athlete of Year Softball standout Sierra Hucklebee is Gibbs High's female Student-Athlete of the Year, said Jeff Thomas, the school's athletic director.
+Hall, L&N honoree, excels in new sport Armani Hall helped lead L&N STEM Academy's girls tennis team to a runner-up finish in the TSSAA's state championships at the recent Spring Fling in Murfreesboro.
+But that was only the tip of the iceberg as far as the senior's selection as L&N's female Student-Athlete of the Year.
+"Armani came to STEM as a basketball player, but she realized we didn't have that sport, so she used her athletic ability to evolve over the past four years into a very competitive tennis player," said Athletic Director Josh Orrick.
+"It was fun to watch!"
+Hucklebee is Gibbs' female Student-Athlete of Year Softball standout Sierra Hucklebee is Gibbs High's female Student-Athlete of the Year, said Jeff Thomas, the school's athletic director.
 The senior shortstop had a .531 batting average as she helped lead the Lady Eagles to third place in the TSSAA Class AA state tournament this season.
 The versatile Hucklebee, an LMU signee, also played second base and filled in at pitcher.
-She was a three-sport athlete at Gibbs, also playing volleyball and basketball.
+She was a threesport athlete at Gibbs, also playing volleyball and basketball.
 Hucklebee received the Johnny Mauer Award, which is presented annually by the Optimist Club of Knoxville.